Ismael Londt

-Ismael Londt (born 12 July 1985) is a Surinamese-Dutch kickboxer signed to the ONE Championship.
+Ismael Londt (born 12 July 1985) is a Surinamese-Dutch kickboxer.

 He is the former SUPERKOMBAT Heavyweight Champion, and two time SUPERKOMBAT Grand Prix Heavyweight tournament winner.

 He was ranked as a top ten heavyweight by Combat Press between December 2019 and January 2021.
 He was also ranked by Combat Press in the heavyweight top ten between May 2016 and May 2018.

 Kickboxing career

 SUPERKOMBAT

 Londt participated in the 2011 SUPERKOMBAT Heavyweight Grand Prix II.
 In the semifinals, he knocked Sebastian Ciobanu out in the third round, with a left hook.
 In the finals, he fought Mladen Brestovac, and won by a first round TKO.

 He took part in the 2011 SUPERKOMBAT Heavyweight World Grand Prix as well.
 He faced Pavel Zhuravlev in the semifinals.
 The fight went into an extra round, after which Londt won a split decision.
 He lost the final bout against Sergei Lascenko by a first round KO.

 In 2012, he fought Freddy Kemayo for the SUPERKOMBAT Heavyweight title.
 Londt won a split decision.

 He was scheduled to have his rubber match with Sergei Lascenko on 10 November 2012 in Craiova, Romania at the SUPERKOMBAT World Grand Prix 2012 Final Elimination, in the tournament.
 However, Lascenko was forced to pull out of the bout due to injuries sustained in his previous bout and replaced by Daniel Sam.
 Londt won by TKO in round one when the doctor stopped Sam from continuing due to a swollen eye.

 He rematched Sebastian Ciobanu in the semi-finals at the SUPERKOMBAT World Grand Prix 2012 Final on 22 December in Bucharest, and won by TKO due to a cut in round two.
 In the final, he lost a unanimous decision to Pavel Zhuravlev after an extension round as he finished as runner-up for the second year in a row.